-As we look toward this moment, each of us plays a role in a safely reopening Dia’s locations and sites.
+Each of us plays a role in ensuring a safe environment at Dia’s locations and sites.
 We require all staff and visitors to practice social distancing and wear face coverings within our spaces.
-We have enacted additional health and safety precautions and have been thoughtfully preparing for our reopening following the New York State guidelines in close coordination with our museum peers around New York State and across the country, as well as ongoing discussions with our own staff.
+We have enacted additional health and safety precautions; thoughtfully prepared for our various reopenings by following the New York State guidelines in close coordination with our museum peers around the state and across the country; and participated in ongoing discussions about safety with our staff.

 - Be considerate of fellow visitors and staff

-- Face coverings are required for all visitors over the age of two
+- Masks are required for all visitors over the age of two

-- Removal of face coverings for photography is not permitted
+- Removal of masks for photography is not permitted

-- Use of hand sanitizer is required upon entry
+- Use of hand sanitizer is required at entry

 - Visitors should practice good hygiene by coughing or sneezing into their elbows; tissues should be disposed of immediately; please wash hands for at least twenty seconds